 Listen to Episode 6 on OSU's streaming site.

-Episode 7 features two writers of Young Adult fiction.
+Episode 7: Writers of Young Adult Fiction.
 Natalie Richards is the New York Times bestselling author of seven books for young adults.
 She lives in Columbus, Ohio.
 Fatima Sharaffedine is the award-winning writer and translator of books for children and young adults and also a writing tutor.
 She is from and is currently living in Beirut, Lebanon.

 Covid Conversations in the Press

 "Ohio Humanities Announces Covid Conversations" in the Ironton Tribune (2/17/2021)

 Rachel Hopkin PhD, Independent Radio Producer and Folklorist.
 To find out more about Rachel Hopkin, please visit www.rachelhopkin.com.

 Katherine Borland PhD, Associate Professor, OSU’s Department of Comparative Studies and Director of OSU’s Center for Folklore Studies